Process Overload

 Common varietal associations: catuai, caturra, gesha

 Description: The act of adding materials, typically fruits, during some stage of fermentation.
 It may be literal fruit chunks, or a puree of liquified fruit mixed with acids and yeasts.
-Depending on the protocol and available machinery, other steps like thermalshock or another anaerobic fermentation may occur, and may be finished as a natural or washed process.
+Depending on the protocol and available machinery, other steps like thermalshock or another anaerobic fermentation step may occur, and may be finished as a natural or washed process.
 When the final step is washed and that’s what ends up on the customer’s bag, it can result in mismatched expectations.
 Infusion is a term used which can colloquially imply fakery or deception; that the flavors are “inauthentic”, whatever that may mean.

 Rarity: Increasingly common since 2022